Site Search Analytics Tracking in Google Analytics

 Missing Information

 It’s not uncommon to find visitors not getting a result when they do a search.
-Within Google Analytics site search report, you’ll also be able to see if a search isn’t returning any results at all.
+Within Google Analytics site search analytics report, you’ll also be able to see if a search isn’t returning any results at all.

 It shows what keywords are not showing a result when a visitor does a search.
 This is often a clue that visitors can’t find the product, service page, or information they want.